 - You should see a welcome screen with a place for your username.
 Enter your username (UBIT name), and then press OK. - You will then be asked to enter your password.
-Enter your password, and then press OK.
+Enter your password, and then press the "enter" or "return" key.